librenms/librenms/doc/Developing/Using-Git.md

 ```

 If you are starting with an existing LibreNMS install either from our Virtual machine or install docs then you
 will need to update the remote url.
+Be aware that daily.sh will not work properly after changing your origin.
 To do that run:

 ```bash
 git remote set-url origin git@github.com:/yourusername/librenms.git